 The principle of DC power supply analysis

-The circuit through which DC electricity passes is referred to as DC circuit, which is a closed conductive circuit composed of DC power supply and resistance.
+DC power supply and resistance.
 In this DC circuit, a constant electric field is formed.
 Outside the power source, positive charges flow from high potential to low potential through resistance.
 Inside the power supply, it overcomes the electrostatic force by the non-electrostatic force of the power supply, and then goes from low potential to high potential, and so on, forming a closed current line.
 Thus, in the DC loop, the power supply serves to provide a constant electromotive force that does not replenish joule thermal resistance consumption over time.

 500KW load bank